Awmirhm/ExtractZip-RarFile/README.md

-# This project is a project to extract rar files and compressed files.
+# This project is a project to extract Rar files and Zip files.

 ## *In this project, you can only import files that end in (.zip and .rar).*